sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 > Warning: Similar to Anonymous Objects you should take care in how you are creating WAIFs as it can be difficult to find the WAIFs that exist in your system and where they are referenced.

-The following code can be used to find WAIFs that exist in your codebase.
+The following code can be used to find WAIFs and Anonymous Objects that exist in your database.

-> Warning: This code does not take into account WAIFs that are referenced in MAPs currently.

-//TODO: Update to find in MAPs

 ```
 @prog $waif_utils:find_waif_types